Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Main theorems

-for some small constant $c_0$, then the sequence $\{\BS^t\}_{t=0}^{\infty}$ from generalized power method converges linearly to the global maximizer of the SDP relaxation with probability at least $1 - O(n^{-2})$.
-In other words, because of the tightness of SDP relaxation, the limiting point $\BS^{\infty}$ equals the maximum likelihood estimator, i.e., the global maximizer to~\eqref{def:od}. \end{theorem} Theorem~\ref{thm:main} is a generalization of the convergence result on phase synchronization~\cite{ZB18}.
+with probability at least $1 - O(n^{-2})$.
+Moreover, $\BS^{\infty}(\BS^{\infty})^{\top}$ is the unique global maximizer of the SDP relaxation~\eqref{def:sdp} and $\BS^{\infty}$ equals the maximum likelihood estimator, i.e., the global maximizer to~\eqref{def:od}.} \end{theorem} Theorem~\ref{thm:main} is a generalization of the convergence analysis of the GPM on phase synchronization (U(1) group)~\cite{ZB18}. { This extension is nontrivial since U(1) group considered in~\cite{ZB18} is commutative while $\Od(d)$ group is non-commutative for $d\geq 3$.
+The resulting technical difference can be seen later in Lemma~\ref{lem:L} and~\ref{lem:phase} which are used to show that the GPM behaves like a contraction mapping on the iterates.}

+Now we discuss a few future directions.
 As discussed before, the dependence on $n$ is near-optimal but the scaling of $d$ remains suboptimal by $\sqrt{d}$.
-In fact, the suboptimal dependence of performance bound on the rank $d$ is a general issue in the convergence analysis of nonconvex approach in many signal processing and machine learning problems~\cite{CCFMY20,LMCC19}.
+In fact, the suboptimal dependence of performance bound on the rank $d$ is a general issue in the convergence analysis of nonconvex approaches in many signal processing and machine learning problems~\cite{CCFMY20,LMCC19}.
 It is an open problem to have an exact recovery guarantee of the MLE via convex/nonconvex approach provided that

 holds modulo a log-factor.
-Resolving this open problem will lead to a substantial improvement of performance guarantees in many examples of low-rank matrix recovery via nonconvex approach.
-For $\Od(d)$ synchronization, one possible solution is to derive a performance bound in terms of $d_{2}(\BX,\BY): = \min_{\BQ\in\Od(d)}\|\BY - \BX\BQ\|$, which is significantly more challenging since the norm is no longer equipped with an inner product.
+Resolving this open problem will potentially lead to a substantial improvement of performance guarantees in many examples of low-rank matrix recovery via nonconvex approach.
+For the $\Od(d)$ synchronization, one possible solution is to derive a performance bound in terms of $d_{2}(\BX,\BY): = \min_{\BQ\in\Od(d)}\|\BY - \BX\BQ\|$, which is significantly more challenging since the norm is no longer equipped with an inner product.
 This will create technical difficulties in proving that the Algorithm 1 is actually a contraction mapping within a basin of attraction, more precisely discussed in Lemma~\ref{lem:lx} and~\ref{lem:con}.

+{ Another future direction is about the optimization landscape associated with the Burer-Monteiro factorization of~\eqref{def:od}.
+Empirical studies in the author's earlier work~\cite{L20a} indicate that even without spectral initialization, the generalized power method still outputs the global maximizer to the SDP relaxation.
+Therefore, it would be very interesting to see how the optimization landscape changes with respect to the noise strength $\sigma$ or to justify why random initialization works well enough for this synchronization problem.} For the algorithmic aspect, another commonly-used approach for the angular (phase) synchronization is the GPM with a certain stepsize~\cite{B16,LYS17}.
+Instead of running $\BS^{t+1} = \PP_n(\BA\BS^t)$, one wants to recover the group elements by

+for some $\alpha>0$.
+In particular, as $\alpha\rightarrow\infty$, this algorithm becomes the generalized power method studied in this paper.
+It would be an interesting research problem to explore whether one can establish the global convergence of this proposed approach.